Andy-Robertson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: June 8, 2020

+**Today's Progress**: Continued to work on The Odin Project, Web Development 101.
+Started to replicate the google homepage, project 1.

+**Thoughts:** I'll continue to worked on The Odin Project, Web Development 101 curriculum tomorrow.

 ### Day 14: June 7, 2020

 **Today's Progress**: Continued to work on The Odin Project, Web Development 101.
 Finished the freeCodeCamp HTML/CCS revision and started to replicate the google homepage, project 1.